 Sophie enjoys working with rare and unusual plants.
 For her garden Cave Pavilion, at RHS Chelsea Flower Show, Sophie worked with modern-day plant hunters Sue and Bleddyn Wynn-Jones to produce a 'fully-traceable' garden of previously un-exhibited plants.
 Her interest in plants has extended to her private projects and she is currently working in the Bahamas in collaboration with the Bahamian National Trust.

-Sophie is currently writing a book on the Japanese Garden, which will be published by Phaidon in spring 2017.
-The publication contemplates the abstract nature of the Japanese garden and features one hundred of the most accomplished gardens in Japan, ranging from historic shrine gardens to contemporary urban designs.
+Sophie's first book, The Japanese Garden, will be published by Phaidon in October 2017.
+In her writing, Sophie contemplates the conceptual and philosophical ambition of the Japanese garden and its abstract nature.
+This comprehensive publication features 92 of Japan's finest gardens, ranging from historic shrine gardens to contemporary urban designs.